 Creamy spinach & mushroom penne

 Starchy foods like white pasta, rice, bread and potatoes convert to glucose in the body and can impact our blood sugar levels.
 It's best to choose wholegrain carbohydrates instead, and enjoy potatoes with their skins on, for the added fibre.
 This slows down the rate at which our body breaks down food, reducing blood sugar spikes.
-Try our creamy spinach & mushroom penne as part of your weight loss plan.
+Try our creamy spinach & mushroom penne, which uses wholemeal pasta.

 Enjoyed this?
 Get more health tips